mstefarov/fCraft/README.txt

 Full text of the Devart dotConnect for MySQL license should be included with your copy of fCraft in LICENSE.dotConnect.txt

-fCraft.Plugins.Python uses and bundles Microsoft Dynamic Language Runtime, licensed under Microsoft Public License.
+fCraft.Python uses and bundles Microsoft Dynamic Language Runtime, licensed under Microsoft Public License.
 See LICENSE.MicrosoftDLR.txt

-fCraft.Plugins.Python uses and bundles IronPython, licensed under Apache License, v2.0.
+fCraft.Python uses and bundles IronPython, licensed under Apache License, v2.0.
 See LICENSE.IronPython.txt

 Original Minecraft was developed by Markus "Notch" Petersson of Mojang AB, and is not affiliated with fCraft in any way. fCraft does not make use of any code,